CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

      MAC: 44:39:39:ff:00:24
      Local Seq: 2 Remote Seq: 3

-## <span id="src-8366455_EthernetVirtualPrivateNetwork-EVPN-dad" class="confluence-anchor-link"></span><span>Duplicate Address Detection</span>
+### <span id="src-8362732_EthernetVirtualPrivateNetwork-EVPN-dad" class="confluence-anchor-link"></span><span>Duplicate Address Detection</span>

-Cumulus Linux is able to detect duplicate MAC and IPv4/IPv6 addresses on hosts or virtual machines in a VXLAN-EVPN configuration.
+Cumulus Linux 3.7.2 and later is able to detect duplicate MAC and IPv4/IPv6 addresses on hosts or virtual machines in a VXLAN-EVPN configuration.
 The Cumulus Linux switch (VTEP) considers a host MAC or IP address to be duplicate if the address moves across the network more than a certain number of times within a certain number of seconds (five moves within 180 seconds by default).
 In addition to legitimate host or VM mobility scenarios, address movement can occur when IP addresses are misconfigured on hosts or when packet looping occurs in the network due to faulty configuration or behavior.

 Duplicate address detection is enabled by default and triggers when: